Physicist91/resume/README.md

 **Handler + dispatcher architecture**: use a [creational factory pattern](https://refactoring.guru/design-patterns/abstract-factory) to instantiate a handler implemented for that specific data type (post, article, code) and operation (cleaning, chunking, embedding).
 The handler follows the [strategy behavioral pattern](https://refactoring.guru/design-patterns/strategy).
 This allow us to process multiple types of data in a single streaming pipeline by leveraging polymorphism to isolate the logic for a given data type and operation.

-The streaming pipeline can be deployed to GCP and we can use either the freemium serverless version of Qdrant or Vertex AI Feature Store from GCP for the vector DB.
+The streaming pipeline can be deployed to GCP and we can use the freemium serverless version of Qdrant for the vector DB.
+This would need `qdrant-client`: https://github.com/qdrant/qdrant-client.

 ## Training